dataminer-site/dataminer-site.github.io/_posts/2021-05-14-sql-on-pandas.md

 )
 ```

-Both of these optimizations are automatically applied by DuckDB's query optimizer.
+Both of these optimizations are automatically applied by dataminer's query optimizer.

 |           Name           | Time (s) |
 |:-------------------------|---------:|